conda-forge/jemalloc-feedstock/README.md

 ```
 conda config --add channels conda-forge
+conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `jemalloc` can be installed with:
+Once the `conda-forge` channel has been enabled, `jemalloc, jemalloc-local, libjemalloc, libjemalloc-local` can be installed with:

 ```
-conda install jemalloc
+conda install jemalloc jemalloc-local libjemalloc libjemalloc-local
 ```

 It is possible to list all of the versions of `jemalloc` available on your platform with: